Current employer: PwC

 Current location: Plymouth

-“The facilities at Plymouth University are incredible – such as the 24/7 library and computing facilities – and staff members’ ability to connect and communicate with students is also great.”Tell us about your career path since graduation.
+“The facilities at the University of Plymouth are incredible – such as the 24/7 library and computing facilities – and staff members’ ability to connect and communicate with students is also great.”Tell us about your career path since graduation.

 I applied for my current job whilst studying and the course definitely made my application stand out.
 It was in October 2015, two months after starting the postgraduate course, that I was told I had the job.
 I started just before submitting my dissertation in September 2016 (which was somewhat challenging to say the least).
 I am almost at the end of my first year with PwC, with only two left before I become chartered and obtain the ACA qualification.